Ihimbru-K/Ihimbru-K/README.md

 - 🌱 I’m currently learning **Advanced flutter concepts such as state management (Provider/Bloc/Getx) and platform channels, Angular, backend development with Spring Boot, and containerization with Docker.**

-- 👯 I’m looking to collaborate on **Flutter for mobile , Angular for Web, Node.js (Express.js, Sails.js), and/or Spring Boot for backend.**
+- 👯 I’m looking to collaborate on **Flutter for mobile , Angular for Web, Node.js (Express.js, Sails.js), and/or Spring Boot for backend**

 - 💬 Ask me about **widget rebuilds and rendering jank.**